 Once a ClientHold is removed, the domain's DNS records should propagate within 24 hours.

 Check the Whois for other undesirable EPP status codes

 While clientHold is a common EPP status code affecting domain functionality, your domain name may have other EPP status codes that prevent it from resolving.
 These status codes are visible in your domain's Whois records, which you can look up on websites like whois.domaintools.com.

 Check for any CNAME Records on your root domain

-If a CNAME Record is set up on your root domain (which is just your domain name without "www" or any other subdomains before it), it can prevent your domain from working correctly.
+If you set up a CNAME Record on your root domain (which is just your domain name without "www" or any other subdomains before it), it may prevent your domain name from resolving correctly.
 Creating a CNAME record on the root domain is a common formatting error.

 If you've created a CNAME Record to connect your domain to your host, log in to your United Domains customer account, and click the DNS button next your domain's right to bring up its DNS settings.